 Bolgheri and its amazing food and wine heritage

-Bolgheri is a small hamlet surrounded by nature, located less then ten kilometres to the see, near Castagneto Carducci.
+Bolgheri is a small hamlet surrounded by nature, located less then ten kilometres to the see, near Castagneto Carducci in province of Lovorno.
+Famous for its extraordinary wines, Bolgheri is located less than ten kilometers from the sea and the beautiful beaches of the Etruscan Coast.

-To get to Bolgheri you have to you have to take a long avenue which travels straight between two rows of cypress trees, from the via Aurelia till the hamlet.
-This avenue is remembered in the verses of the great italian poet Giosuè Carducci‘s poem “Davanti San Guido”, in a memory of his childhood:
+To reach Bolgheri you have to walk a long avenue that travels straight between two rows of secular cypresses, from via Aurelia to the village.
+This is the famous avenue with the cypresses of Bolgheri which was immortalized in the verses of the great poet Giosuè Carducci, in a memory of his childhood:

 I cipressi che a Bólgheri alti e schietti